brighthr/BrightDates/README.md

 Timezone aware date parsing and formatting

+## Test Bench
+There is a live demo on [CodePen](https://codepen.io/ersel/project/editor/DWnMWW) which you can fiddle with.
+Once the CodePen page loads, open browser's development console and follow the instructions.

 ## Methods

 **All date and datetime methods accept an optional timezone overide as the last argument**